cthornsb/OtterEngine/README.md

 ## Acknowledgements

-OtterGB would not be possible without the following resources:
+OtterEngine would not be possible without the following resources:

-### External Libraries

 [OpenGL](https://www.opengl.org/)